MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-note-vb.md

-﻿---
+---
-Description: 'The Note property is a null-terminated string that contains the contents of the note field on the cover page of the fax.' ms.assetid: '2fdf618a-c1b3-4f8c-9e63-3c1417276be4'
+Description: The Note property is a null-terminated string that contains the contents of the note field on the cover page of the fax. ms.assetid: 2fdf618a-c1b3-4f8c-9e63-3c1417276be4
-title: 'FaxDocument.Note property'
+title: FaxDocument.Note property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.Note property